 - The input VAT wasn't deducted before the document receipt (VAT register date).

 Information about intra-community VAT can be calculated and posted automatically.
 When you post an EU vendor invoice, two VAT transactions for the same amount are created.
 One VAT transaction is created for payable sales tax, and the other transaction is created for receivable sales tax.
-To reflect this requirement in Finance and Operations, you should complete the following setup:
+To reflect this requirement, you should complete the following setup:

 - Select the Intra-community VAT check box on the Accounts payables parameters page (Accounts payable > Setup > Accounts payables parameters).